-We have audited the accompanying financial statements of Miami Dade College Foundation, Inc. (a nonprofit organization), which comprise the statements of financial position as of March 31, 2023 and 2022 and the related statements of activities, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Miami Dade College Foundation, Inc. (the "Foundation") (a nonprofit organization), which comprise the statements of financial position as of March 31, 2024 and 2023 and the related statements of activities, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Miami Dade College Foundation, Inc. as of March 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Miami Dade College Foundation, Inc. as of March 31, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.